gorshunovr/pan-net-lab/README.md

 ## Environment

-Environment is expected launched via `vagrant up` command.
+Environment is expected to be launched via `vagrant up` command.
 Vagrant would bring up 2 Ubuntu 16.04 virtual machines:

 * *n0* - this is the main VM: